Oscillations of atomic energy levels induced by QCD axion dark matter

 {\it Note added}~~ While this work has been finalized, a related work~\cite{Davoudiasl:2022xms} appeared on arXiv, where the authors investigated the implications of the cosmological variation of $\bar\theta$.

-\acknowledgements We would like to thank Abhishek Banerjee, Fady Bishara, Joshua Eby, Zhen Liu, Oleksii Matsedonskyi, Ethan Neil, Pablo Quilez, and Seokhoon Yun for useful discussions.
+\acknowledgements We would like to thank Abhishek Banerjee, Fady Bishara, Joshua Eby, Zhen Liu, Oleksii Matsedonskyi, Ethan Neil, Pablo Quilez, Surjeet Rajendran, and Seokhoon Yun for useful discussions.
 We also thank Anson Hook for useful comments on the manuscript.
+We especially thank Eric Madge for pointing out numerical errors in the figure in the previous version of the manuscript.
 The work of HK was supported by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy - EXC 2121 Quantum Universe - 390833306 and by the Munich Institute for Astro- and Particle Physics (MIAPP) which is funded by the Deutsche Forschungsgemeinschaft under Germany's Excellence Strategy – EXC-2094 – 390783311.
 The work of GP is supported by grants from BSF-NSF, Friedrich Wilhelm Bessel research award, GIF, ISF, Minerva, SABRA - Yeda-Sela - WRC Program, the Estate of Emile Mimran, and the Maurice and Vivienne Wohl Endowment.